mylittletony/mylittletony.github.io/_posts/2015-09-24-integrating-mikrotik.markdown

 If you happen to know how to fix this, tell us and we'll give you 50% off for three months!
 No joke.

+### On a Mac or Linux Puter

+This is really sucky.
+We're 50/50 mac and Linux users over here and we've found the clients to be aweful.
+Here's a link to a Mac version of Winbox to manage the Mikrotik:

+<a href="/downloads/MikrotikWinBox3.dmg">Winbox Dowload Mac</a>

+Even so, there are two issues with these (the mac and Linux version):

+1. Can't drag and drop the files.
+2. Can't access the interface if splash is running

+The first we can't solve.
+The second you can resolve by creating another network (sometimes) and or logging in via the splash.

 ## Sign-up, Cucumber is free for unlimited access points

 <a href="https://my.ctapp.io/#/create" class="button success">Sign Up</a>

 Sign-up for Cucumber Tony, it's free for unlimited access points.
 Some awesome is also included.

 <hr>